rackspace/php-opencloud/docs/userguide/LoadBalancer/README.md

 multiple back-end systems.
 These back-end systems are called the **nodes** of the load balancer.

-A load balancer can distribute the incoming networking traffic amongst its nodes in a variety of ways.
-For instance, a load balancer may be configured to distribute the traffic amongst its nodes in a round-robin fashion.
-The distribution method configured on a load balancer is called its **algorithm**.

 # Getting started

 1. Instantiate a Rackspace client.